-The proposd use of the building, to boil and bottle maple syrup on a seasonal (springtime only) basis will not create noise that will be a nuisance for neighboring properties.
+The proposed use of the building will not create noise that will be a nuisance for neighboring properties.

 Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

 10.11 Storage of Materials